EHRI/docs/docs/administration/institution-data.rst

 Once a set of transformations has been enabled it can be run on the contents of either the Harvest or Upload stages by clicking the "Convert Files..." button and selecting one or both stages as an input.

+Note: if the source files do not require any transformation the convert button will simply copy them to the ingest workspace unchanged.

 Editing transformations or creating new ones
 ============================================